ondrej-nemec/js-documentation/README.md

-# JS documentation framework
+# JS Documentation

-This framework is low-cost solution for projects documentation.
+JS framework for displaying documentation on Github pages.